Where and when should I arrive?

 Can I buy my ticket when I arrive?

-Yes, tickets can be purchased at the gate upon arrival subject to availability.
+Yes, tickets can be purchased at the ticket booth upon arrival subject to availability.

 There is a time on my ticket.
 What does it mean?

 The time is your tour time.
 With specific times for entry it means that each group has a certain number of people in the group.
-This will maximize your experience and prevent crowding, ensuring that you have an enjoyable visit.
+This will maximize your experience and prevent crowding ensuring that you have an enjoyable visit.
+An Event Ambassador will greet you at the gate and direct you to the specified location for your tour time.

 Can I visit the experience many times with the same ticket?